OLAM CHESED:

 What is the structure of the program?

-The program will begin with an online welcome session and be followed by a three-day immersive in-person retreat December 8-10, 2024.
-Following the retreat, we will meet online as a cohort three more times.
-These sessions will be held once a month for three months on Sundays, each lasting three hours.
-In between sessions, there will be self-paced chevruta (partnered study) with a chosen teacher, 1:1 staff check-ins, peer accountability sessions, and participants will dedicate time to work on their projects.
+The program will begin with an online welcome session and be followed by a three-day immersive in-person retreat on September 14-16, 2025.
+Following the retreat, we will meet online as a cohort four more times.
+These sessions will be held once a month for four months on Sundays, each lasting three hours.
+In between sessions, there will be self-paced chevruta (partnered study) with a chosen teacher, 1:1 staff check-ins, peer coaching sessions, and participants will dedicate time to work on their projects.
 Acceptance into the program is contingent upon a commitment to attend the in-person retreat and all online sessions.

 What is the personal project?